eske4/ArchSwiftSetup/README.md

 )

 custom_packages_yay=(
- #this is packages from aur, add your own
+ #this are packages from aur, add your own
  skypeforlinux-stable-bin
  github-desktop-bin
  code-marketplace